lorenz0leoncin1/Sistema-Elezioni-Election-System-/README.md

 # Complete Documentation and Diagrams

 ## Documentation PDF
-The comprehensive project documentation, including diagrams following the design pattern, is available in the PDF file `gruppo_Capelli_Leoncini.pdf`.
+The comprehensive project documentation, entirely in Italian, including diagrams following the design pattern, is available in the PDF file `gruppo_Capelli_Leoncini.pdf`.
 The file contains detailed information on the analysis and design of the system.

 ## Available Diagrams
 The PDF includes the following diagrams: